-Evaluation is a fundamental academic tool, which is used to upgrade UoWM's educational and research processes and improve functionality and efficiency.
-Evaluation procedures aim at ensuring and enhancing the quality of the University academic Departments and addressing potential problems in terms of status, objectives and mission.
-UoWM Quality Assurance Unit (QAU) is in line with international practices, and, more specifically, those of the European Higher Education Area (EHEA), and the principles and directions of the Hellenic Authority for Higher Education (HAHE).
+Evaluation is a fundamental academic tool, used to upgrade UoWM's educational and research processes and improve functionality and efficiency.
+Evaluation procedures aim at ensuring and enhancing the quality of the University academic Departments and addressing potential problems in terms of status, objectives, and mission.
+UoWM Quality Assurance Unit (QAU) works in line with international practices, and, more specifically, those of the European Higher Education Area (EHEA), and the principles and directions of the Hellenic Authority for Higher Education (HAHE).

-It is a University unit that aims to organise, co-ordinate and implement the Quality Assurance and Accreditation procedures of the Institution in compliance with the requirements of the legal framework in Greece (Laws 3374/2005; 4009/2011; 4485/2017).
+It is a University which organises, co-ordinates and implements the University Quality Assurance and Accreditation procedures in compliance with the legal requirements in Greece (Laws 3374/2005; 4009/2011; 4485/2017).

 QAU, supported by all members of the academic community and social partners, sets out the University strategy for quality assurance and formulates relevant policies for the ongoing process of enhancing quality.
-UoWM's strategy, policies and processes for quality assurance are posted on QAU's website and are declarations - commitments, which involve:
+UoWM's strategy, policies and processes for quality assurance, posted on QAU's website, are declarations - commitments, which involve:

-- the relationship between teaching and research in the University - UoWM's strategy for quality- and management-related strategy - the organisation of UoWM's internal quality assurance system - the responsibilities delegated to Departments, Schools and other organisational units, and also members of the academia as regards quality assurance - students' engagement in quality assurance - quality assurance implementation, monitoring and review methods.
+- the relationship between teaching and research in the University - UoWM's strategy for quality- and management-related strategy - the organisation of UoWM's internal quality assurance system - the responsibilities delegated to Departments, Schools, and other organisational units, and members of the academia to safeguard quality assurance - students' commitment in quality assurance - quality assurance implementation, monitoring and review methods.